-To observe solid dosage form modification in aged care facilities (ACFs), and assess staff levels of self-perceived knowledge of medication modification and the types of resources available to them.
-Observation of medication rounds in a convenience sample of Australian Capital Territory ACFs and assess staff knowledge of dosage form modification and available resources.
-From 160 observations across six medication rounds, 29 residents had a total of 75 medications modified by the nursing staff prior to administration, with 32% of these identified as inappropriate.
+Aims: To observe medication solid dosage form modification in aged care facilities (ACFs), and assess staff levels of self-perceived knowledge of medication modification and the types of resources available to them.
+Method: Observation of medication rounds in a convenience sample of Australian Capital Territory ACFs and assessment of staff knowledge of dosage form modification and available resources.
+Results: From 160 observations across six medication rounds, 29 residents had a total of 75 medications modified by the nursing staff prior to administration, with 32% of these instances identified as inappropriate.
 The methods used for crushing and administration resulted in drug mixing, spillage and incomplete dosing.
 The staff reported adequate resources; however, a lack of knowledge on how to locate and use these resources was evident.
-Improved staff training on how to use available resources is needed to reduce the observed high incidence of inappropriate medication crushing.
-Safe to crush?
-A pilot study into solid dosage form modification in aged care.
-Available from: https://www.researchgate.net/publication/260167405_Safe_to_crush_A_pilot_study_into_solid_dosage_form_modification_in_aged_care [accessed Apr 24, 2015].
+Conclusions: Improved staff training on how to use available resources is needed to reduce the observed high incidence of inappropriate medication crushing.